EvotecIT/GPOZaurr/README.md

 ## Changelog

+- 0.0.117
+  - [x] Small fix to `Get-GPOZaurr` to exclude GPOList.xml which is used in offline mode by `Save-GPOZaurrFiles`
 - 0.0.116 - 2021.02.08
   - [x] Improved `Remove-GPOZaurrBroken` to handle ObjectClass problem, and removed reduntant check
 - 0.0.115 - 2021.02.07